hpcleuven/HPC-intro/README.md

-## HPC introduction course
+# HPC introduction course

+GitHub repository for participants of the "worker & atools" training.
+For information on the training, see the website [https://hpcleuven.github.io/HPC-intro/](https://hpcleuven.github.io/HPC-intro/)

+## What is it?

-HPCintro.pdf - slides from the course
+1. [`HPC-intro.pdf`](HPC-into.pdf) - slides from the course,

-README.md - info about content
+1. README.md - info about content,

-docs - website
+1. docs - directory containing the website for this repository.